 In the three years after Kerbal Space Program officially launched on Steam, Daniel 'ShadowZone' spent a cumulative 166 days playing it.
 That kind of streak feels right at home in the endless multiplayer battles of DOTA 2 or MMOs like World of Warcraft.
 But to spend 4,000 hours playing a singleplayer space simulator seemed impossible to me.
 When I first spied the 39-year-old father of two discussing his playtime on Twitter, I wanted him to answer one simple question: What do you even do in Kerbal Space Program for that length of time?
 Well if you're Daniel, you spend it building staggeringly complex machines to then launch on missions so daring it'd make Arthur C. Clarke sweat—all while rediscovering that childish sense of wonder that makes space so captivating to begin with.

 "I'm kind of a space nerd—I always have been," Daniel tells me over Discord.
 "That's been my drive that made me stick with this game.
 It's not easy, though.
 I could build these cool things, but I was not content with just looking at them in the hangar.
 I wanted to see them in action.
 That gets complicated and then things explode.
 Sometimes it's fun, but sometimes it's really frustrating."

-For the past few years, Daniel has been sharing his forays into Kerbal Space Program's miniaturized homage to our solar system on YouTube.
-He tells me that his channel first started gaining traction when he published a video showing off his to-scale build of Mass Effect's Normandy spaceship complete with modeled interior and functioning escape pods (just in case the Collectors invade).
+Daniel shared his forays into Kerbal Space Program's miniaturized homage to our solar system on YouTube (opens in new tab).
+He tells me that his channel first started gaining traction when he published a video showing off his to-scale build of Mass Effect's Normandy spaceship (opens in new tab) complete with modeled interior and functioning escape pods (just in case the Collectors invade).
 Since then it's been a slow burn as his ideas have gotten even more ambitious, sometimes with nearly catastrophic results.